 The Strategic Plan for our Office details our strategic priorities and key performance measures for 2016-18.
 A copy of our Strategic Plan is available here: Strategic Plan 2016-18.

 When dealing with our Office, you can expect to be dealt with openly and efficiently, making sure you are kept informed of your rights under the FOI Act.
-The Office is run transparently to ensure greater public trust in the FOI Commissioner.
+The Office is run transparently to ensure greater public trust in the Information Commissioner.

 When dealing with key stakeholders, agencies and the public we will put an emphasis on education and building strong and effective working relationships to assist compliance with the FOI Act.